rust-lang/rust/README.md

 The write mode can be set by passing the `--write-mode` flag on the command line.
 For example `rustfmt --write-mode=display src/filename.rs`

+`cargo fmt` uses `--write-mode=replace` by default.

+If `rustfmt` successfully reformatted the code it will exit with `0` exit status.
+Exit status `1` signals some unexpected error, like an unknown option or a failure to read a file.
+Exit status `2` is returned if there are syntax errors in the input files. `rustfmt` can't format syntatically invalid code.
+Finally, exit status `3` is returned if there are some issues which can't be resolved automatically.
+For example, if you have a very long comment line `rustfmt` doesn't split it.
+Instead it prints a warning and exits with `3`.

 You can run `rustfmt --help` for more information.

-`cargo fmt` uses `--write-mode=replace` by default.

 ## Running Rustfmt from your editor